sarah2244-4/Project-1-goldenapevisualmedia/README.md

 ## Deployment

 The site was deployed to GitHub pages.
 To do this the steps followed were:
-- In the GitHub repository, navigate to Settings
+- In the GitHub repository, go to Settings
 - From the source section drop-down menu, select the Master Branch
 - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
 - The live link can be found [HERE](https//)